 Plus, the client continues to build their email list and learn more about their audience.

-Overall, this funnel is definitely a winner for this client, and for Zach’s digital marketing agency.
+Overall, this funnel is definitely a winner for this client, and for Zach’s agency.
 You can take what we learned here and apply it to the next evergreen funnel you build for your clients.
 If you follow the same basic steps, you should have good results.

 (Please note: We cannot guarantee any particular results for your next campaign if you follow the same steps.
 There are too many variables, including your client, their product, their audience and their goals.
 However, this is a solid formula for an evergreen funnel and we do recommend you use it in future campaigns.)

 What Zach’s Digital Marketing Agency Does for their Clients

 Running a campaign like this for any client takes more than just managing the Facebook ads.

 Zach’s agency works closely with clients to make sure their campaigns run smoothly and they get the best results possible.
 This level of service is one of the ways the digital marketing agency keeps its clients, long-term.
 They know they’ll get good service, as well as good results, so they stay with the agency.